Allentown Property Division Attorney

 To compound the problem, financial terms are often accompanied by defined time periods for when they must be met, or risk the imposition of a contempt citation.
 Although such terms might be fair in certain cases, the fact is, when a spouse enters into a PSA without the benefit of an attorney they are essentially flying blind.

 Another potential problem associated with entering into a PSA without counsel is not sufficiently being provided with a full disclosure of your spouse’s assets.
-Independent of the PSA, if there are children from the marriage, you should have a divorce lawyer.
+Independent of the PSA, if there are children from the marriage, you should have an equitable distribution lawyer.
 The lawyer will work with you in securing appropriate arrangements for the children including:

 - Holiday schedules